The best camping in Toppenish National Wildlife Refuge, WA

 Toilets

-28mi from Toppenish National Wildlife Refuge · 1 site · Lodging
+26mi from Toppenish National Wildlife Refuge · 1 site

-This 1950s picker's cabin is located in Naches Heights among orchards and vineyards.
-Cowiche Canyon and hiking trails adjacent.
+Located in Naches Heights among orchards and vineyards, Cowiche Canyon and hiking trails adjacent.
+(Please note: Although we are a permaculture farm, we are surrounded by both conventional and organic agriculture.)
 Close to White Pass and the Tieton, Naches and Yakima rivers.
-The cabin is part of our local agricultural history.
+The cabin (Cathaus) is part of our local agricultural history.
 It was built by my grandfather to house migrant workers during apple picking season and that is how it was used until the late 1980s.
 It is not fancy, but it is cozy.
 Filled with books from local authors (Raymond Carver, Justice William O'Douglas, etc) and on local topics including tribal and labor history.
 Goats, alpacas, chickens on site.
 Free range cats.
 Wineries next door.
 Brewery closeby.
 Close to town but peaceful and quiet.
 Host is a bioregional herbalist and can offer advice for seasonal foraging options.
 You are likely to see us working in the shop and on the grounds.
 We will also do our best to give you your privacy.
 Composting toilet, refrigerator, cold potable water sink available outdoors.

 Pets